gclenaghan/bambu-timelapse-downloader/README.md

 This script connects to a Bambu Lab printer via MQTT and automatically downloads timelapse videos when a print ends.

 The idea is that downloading from the printer using Bambu Studio/Handy takes a really long time.
-This starts the process as soon as the print finishes so hopefully by the time you are interested in viewing it its already available in a more convenient place.
+This starts the process as soon as the print finishes so hopefully by the time you are interested in viewing it its already available in a more convenient place such as a NAS.

 Before writing this I found this prior art using Home Assistant and a script: https://www.reddit.com/r/BambuLab/comments/1hqhfjf/bambu_timelapse_downloader_cli/ which was a useful reference.
 This does not need home assistant since it subscribes directly to the printer's MQTT, and doesn't have the constraints of running as a script in HA.